Track down the performance issue of metacat query.

 Question is...what to do about it now?

-#10 Updated by ben leinfelder about 6 years ago
+#10 Updated by ben leinfelder over 6 years ago

 Moving this along with the 2.1 bugs because we are still supporting old Metacat query.
 We do want people to start using SOLR-based query when we make it available, however, and we may just have to ignore this bug in order to implement the newer faster query mechanism.